TrellixVulnTeam/rpThermo_E430/doc/source/index.rst

 Usage
 #####

-First build the rpBase_ docker before building the local docker using the follwing command:
+First build the rpBase_ docker before building the local docker using the following command:

 .. code-block:: bash